-Brief: One of safest and easiest ways to try Linux Mint is inside a virtual machine.
+One of the safest and easiest ways to try Linux Mint is inside a virtual machine.
 Your real system doesn’t change at all.
 Learn how to install Linux Mint in VirtualBox in this tutorial.

-If you want to try Linux Mint and see if it fits your need, you could try installing it in a virtual machine.
 This way, you run Linux Mint inside your current system without changing your system’s partition or boot order.
-One of the safest way out there as you get to run Linux like a regular desktop application inside your current operating system.
+One of the safest ways out there as you get to run Linux like a regular desktop application inside your current operating system.

-Oracle’s open source virtualization tool VirtualBox is available for free on all major desktop operating systems i.e. Windows, Linux and macOS.
+Oracle’s open source virtualization tool VirtualBox is available for free on all major desktop operating systems i.e., Windows, Linux and macOS.

 In this beginner’s tutorial, I’ll show you the steps for installing Linux Mint in VirtualBox.
-I am including the screenshots for each step so that you can easily follow the tutorial.
+I am including the screenshots for each step so you can easily follow the tutorial.

 Installing Linux Mint in VirtualBox